mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     Go Supports 6 bitwise operators, which work at bit level or used to perform bit by bit operations. below are the bitwise operators

     1. & (bitwise AND): Takes two numbers as operands and does AND on every bit of two numbers.
 The result of AND is 1 only if both bits are 1.
     2. | (bitwise OR): Takes two numbers as operands and does OR on every bit of two numbers.
-The result of OR is 1 any of the two bits is 1.
+The result of OR is 1 if any of the two bits is 1.
     3. ^ (bitwise XOR): Takes two numbers as operands and does XOR on every bit of two numbers.
 The result of XOR is 1 if the two bits are different.
     4. << (left shift): Takes two numbers, left shifts the bits of the first operand, the second operand decides the number of places to shift.
     5. \>\> (right shift): Takes two numbers, right shifts the bits of the first operand, the second operand decides the number of places to shift.